Should you DIY?

 Are your windows right for SLIPs?

 SLIPs are a great product for square/rectangular wood windows.
 This is due to the SLIP needing to cover the whole surface of the original window glass.
-SLIP extrusions that need to be fastened to the sash are 3/4″ and screw in at a slight angle.
-Its recommended that you have a 1″ space on the exterior sides of your putty glazing.

 Do You Have The Skills?